-He has memorised 160 colours sequence in 5 minutes 20 seconds, 460 random binary digits in 15 minutes, 1505 digits of Pi.
-He is Sancy Suraj, the man that has the best memory in Singapore.
+Sancy Suraj has memorised 160 colours sequence in 5 minutes 20 seconds, 460 random binary digits in 15 minutes, 1505 digits of Pi.
+Hailing from Singapore, Sancy Suraj is the man that has the best memory in the country.

 Here is something you might not expect, Sancy claims there is nothing superhuman about his brain and that growing up, he always had an average memory.
 Having his ability to memorize took a few years of practice.

 Sancy is a memory athlete and according to him, training to become a memory athlete is easier than most people think.
 Anyone can learn the techniques memory athletes use to memorize hundreds of words or thousands of digits.

 Sancy Suraj: At the World Memory Championships I memorized, 176 abstract images in 15 minutes, 98 words in 15 minutes, 480 numbers in 60 minutes, 51 names, and faces in 15 minutes, 460 binary digits in 30 minutes.

 I also held the Guinness World Record For The Longest Colour Sequenced Memorised; Memorized 160 colours in 5 minutes 20 seconds.

 I currently hold the Singapore Pi Memorization Record at 1505 digits of Pi.

 What was it like taking part at the World Memory Championships?